coffeecory/poppin_off/Projects/CHATBOT Remote hosted/Remote Hosted Cybersecurity GPT ChatBOT.md

 ### Set Environment Variables

-Set your api_key as environment variables either using local instance export commands that do not persist the current terminal session or using .env and .gitignore files
+Set your api_key as environment variables either using local instance export commands that do not persist the current terminal session or using .env and .gitignore files.

 ```bash
 echo gpt_api_key